Due to COVID 19 outbreak, most teachers opted for online teaching. This means working from home which is a huge

 4. Stay Optimistic and Work Altruistically

 Remote work shouldn’t spell out less sociable activities.
-If this is the case, your work will become so stressful that you tend to get lost of track.
+If this is the case, your work will become so stressful that you tend to get lost on the track.

 When working from home, we should stay positive and work conscientiously. so we can provide our students with quality learning opportunities.

 I know that working from home is not a daily occurrence for some as we are used to engaging in face-to-face instruction and working remotely is the first time ever.
 However, changes happen and we have to get along with it.

 Even with the onset of COVID 19, which is already stressful, let’s grab the work from a home scenario with utmost optimism and use it as a great opportunity to become productive as ever.